Paynet-Systems/superstream-docs/explore-hyperswitch/payment-flows-and-management/quickstart/connectors/available-connectors/README.md

 ---
-description: List of all connectors currently supported by Hyperswitch
+description: List of all connectors currently supported by Superstream
 icon: badge-check
 ---